GP Guidelines for Snoring and Sleep Apnoea

-Management of sleep apnoea and snoring, suggested guidelines for General Practitioners and other interested medical professionals
+Management of sleep apnoea and snoring, suggested guidelines for General Practitioners and other interested professionals

 Mr. Grant Bates FRCS, Department of Otolaryngology, Radcliffe Infirmary, Oxford (Deceased 2011)

 These GP Guidelines were created by Prof. John Stradling & Mr Grant Bates.
-Mr Bates sadly died in 2011 and these Guidelines, which in our view have yet to be improved upon, are provided here as a tribute.
+Mr Bates sadly died in 2011 and these Guidelines, which in our view have yet to be improved upon, are provided here as a tribute and resource .

 The recent recognition of obstructive sleep apnoea (OSA) as a cause of considerable morbidity and mortality has produced much interest in upper airway function during sleep.
 Our understanding of sleep apnoea and snoring has increased enormously in the last ten years so that often much can be done to help both these conditions.